jlevy/og-equity-compensation/README.md

   a tax advisor or lawyer familiar with equity compensation (or both) is often a good idea.
   Avoid doing everything yourself, but also avoid blindly trusting advisors without having them explain the details to you in a way you understand.
-- ❗ In some cases, high taxes, including the AMT trap, may prevent you from exercising your options, and if you can’t sell the stock, you could effectively be forced to walk away.
+- ❗ With stock options, high exercise costs or high taxes, including the AMT trap, may prevent you from exercising your options, and if you can’t sell the stock, and your exercise window is limited, you could effectively be forced to walk away from stock options.
 - ❗ If a job offer includes equity, you need a lot of information to understand the value of the equity component.
   You need quite a bit of information to figure this out, and should just ask.